7,028 Servings of Fried Rice Later—Here's What We Learned

 Here's why.

-High heat sears the rice instantly.
-It Creates those crispy edges while keeping the inside fluffy.
-The wok's curved shape keeps rice moving through hot and cool zones constantly.
+High heat sears rice instantly.
+Crispy edges outside, fluffy inside.
+The wok's curve keeps rice moving between hot and cool zones constantly.

 Technique 2: Sauce at the End